zhangwfjh/pythagorea/README.md

 For the moment, I sort all levels and stages in the order as in the game.
 Later, I consider to sort by the construction category of the problem.
 I will also offer proofs to some no-obvious constructions.

 Please do not just copy the answer, the action will definitely lost the fun and the value of this game.
-I also hope somebody finding a better solution tell me and share the enjoyness.
+I also hope somebody finding a better solution tell me and share the joyness.

 ## Status

+- Sep.
+4, 2016 Updates to level Easy
-Sep.
+- Sep.
 3, 2016 Updates level Elementary

 ## Levels